mominfazal/QU-assignment/README.md

 	The response object is then converted and cleaned into JSON response.

 2) CNN news.
 	CNN news uses a common API to fetch the news.
-This news is fetched using API : https://search<dot>api<dot>cnn<dot>io/content?q=querytext&size=25
+This news is fetched using API : https://search.api.cnn.io/content?q=querytext&size=25
 	We get a JSON string from the API which is converted to JSON object and returned as response.

+	For load more option we use API with extra parameters : https://search.api.cnn.io/content?q=querytext&size=25&page=2&from=51